-- Be in good standing at the university and - Maintain satisfactory academic progress in their program of study as set forth in this policy.
+- Be in good standing at the university and - Maintain satisfactory academic progress in their program of study, as set forth in this policy.

-SAP is an eligibility requirement and is administered by the university in addition to the academic standards of performance required under the CSU Academic Progress Policy.
-The SAP policy is reviewed annually by the Office of Financial Aid.
+SAP is a financial aid eligibility requirement and is administered by the university in addition to the academic standards of performance required under the CSU Institutional Academic Progress Policy.

-Students are evaluated for SAP at the end of every payment period, which is equivalent to eight weeks of instruction.
+Students are evaluated for SAP at the end of every payment period.
 All students are evaluated on three standards: grade point average (qualitative measure), pace of completion (quantitative measure), and maximum timeframe.
-To maintain eligibility under SAP, students must meet all three standards.
+Students must meet all three standards to maintain eligibility for Title IV funds.